-If the offense is within field goal range on 4th and inches, they may elect to kick a field goal and obtain 3 points.
-This is the most common option for teams not looking to take much of a risk on their play call, especially if they are in close field goal range.
+If the offense is within field goal range on fourth and inches, they may elect to kick a field goal and obtain three points.
+This is a good option for teams not looking to take much of a risk on their play call, especially if they are in field goal range.
 However, if the offense misses the kick, the opposing team will get the ball from their line of scrimmage on first down.

-If a team elects to go for it on 4th and inches, they are attempting to get a first down and continue with their offensive drive.
-Teams who choose to go for it typically run a short run play or have the quarterback attempt to put the ball over the first down line on his own.
+If a team elects to go for it on fourth and inches, they are attempting to get a first down and continue with their offensive drive.
+Teams who choose to go for it typically run a short run play or have the quarterback attempt to run the ball over the first down line on his own.
 Running plays are less risky and more successful than throwing plays in this situation.
-Offenses in the NFL convert 4th and inches at a success rate of as much as 75%!
+Offenses in the NFL convert fourth and inches at a success rate of as much as 75 percent!

 Teams will most often go for it on fourth and inches in a close game or toward the end of the game, as it is the riskiest of the options available to them with the highest possible reward.
 If the team does not achieve the first down, the opposing team will get the ball from wherever the play ends up stopping.

 4th and Inches Defense